Dirac leptogenesis from asymmetry wash-in via scatterings: Boltzmann equations

 It has been argued in Ref.~\cite{Racker:2018tzw} that to calculate the source term of an asymmetry, correspondingly charged particles must be produced in contributing reactions, while in agreement with Sakharov's conditions \cite{Sakharov:1967dj}, the initial states must be out of equilibrium.
 In our scenario, the only out-of-equilibrium particles present in the universe are right-handed neutrinos.
 Once they are in the initial state, for the model in Eq.~\eqref{eq:Lag}, they cannot be produced in the same $2\rightarrow 2$ reaction.
 The source term of the right-handed neutrino asymmetry thus vanishes, but, fortunately, it does not mean that no asymmetry in their density can be produced.
 To observe this, let us finally write the Boltzmann equations for the density asymmetries,

-The first lines on the right-hand sides of Eqs.~\eqref{eq:DL} and \eqref{eq:DeR} correspond to the source terms containing the cross section asymmetries.
+The first lines on the right-hand sides of Eqs.~\eqref{eq:DL} and \eqref{eq:DeRold} correspond to the source terms containing the cross section asymmetries.
 According to Eq.~\eqref{eq:unitcsv}, they only differ in sign.
 The lines below contain the wash-out terms which are linear in the density asymmetries $\Delta_L$, $\Delta_{e_R}$, and $\Delta_{\nu_R}=-\Delta_L-\Delta_{e_R}$.
-Again, the contributions of $e_R u_R\rightarrow LQ$ and crossed reactions enter Eqs.~\eqref{eq:DL} and \eqref{eq:DeR} with opposite signs.
+Again, the contributions of $e_R u_R\rightarrow LQ$ and crossed reactions enter Eqs.~\eqref{eq:DL} and \eqref{eq:DeRold} with opposite signs.
 If there were no other contributions, we would obtain $\Delta_L=-\Delta_{e_R}$ and vanishing $\Delta_{\nu_R}$.

 However, the remaining wash-out terms depend on different combinations of $\Delta_L$ and $\Delta_{e_R}$.
-According to Eq.~\eqref{eq:BL}, this allows for a nonzero and, in fact, sufficiently large $\Delta_{\nu_R}$ which is washed-in \cite{Domcke:2020quw}, even though its source term vanishes identically.
-The only exception occurs for $\alpha_1=\alpha_2$, or $\langle\sigma_1 v\rangle=2\langle\sigma_2 v\rangle$.
-In this case, we can add Eq.~\eqref{eq:DL} to Eq.~\eqref{eq:DeR} and obtain $\D\Delta_{\nu_R}/\D x$ proportional to $-\Delta_{\nu_R}$, erasing any $\nu_R$ asymmetry from the beginning.
+According to Eq.~\eqref{eq:BL}, this allows for a nonzero and, in fact, sufficiently large $\Delta_{\nu_R}$ which is washed-in \cite{Domcke:2020quw}, even though its source term vanishes identically.\footnote{A similar situation occurs in purely flavored leptogenesis, where the flavor-dependent wash-out terms lead to a non-zero asymmetry, even though the total lepton-number source-term vanishes~\cite{AristizabalSierra:2009bh}.}